aymanaljamal/mahfazti/README.md

 # 🗂️ Categories

-Categories are used to organize financial activity.
+Categories organize financial activity and are used by:

-Categories can be associated with:

 * Expenses
 * Budgets
-* Spending reports
+* Reports
-* Financial summaries
+* Spending summaries

-The mobile application retrieves available categories from:
+The mobile application retrieves available categories through:

 ```text
 GET /api/categories